Time Poverty is the Success Barrier facing Most Female Founders

 No seriously we didn’t know or really care but we did know that we wanted to be the ones to meet those needs.

-Which is why we created the Bold Digital Incubator, an online incubator membership program that mimics the elements of a traditional business accelerator with a convenient self-paced format.
+Which is why we created the Bold Digital Incubator, an online incubator membership program that mimics the elements of a traditional business incubator without the price point and time commitment.

 We’re not the first ones to come up with the concept in fact there are already some pretty awesome online membership and associations catered to digital female founders but they miss the mark in a few ways too.